 The Entomon Institute was born from a simple yet profound realization: the invertebrate world, which comprises over 95% of all animal species on Earth, was being overlooked in mainstream scientific education and public consciousness.
 Despite their critical role in ecosystems, agriculture, and human welfare, these fascinating creatures often remained in the shadows of more charismatic vertebrate species.

-In 2009, what started as informal field trips and workshops among university colleagues gradually evolved into something much larger.
-Dr. Pahade, along with his research partner Mrs. Shreya Pahade, began organizing systematic field expeditions to biodiversity hotspots across India.
+In 2014, what started as informal field trips and workshops among university colleagues gradually evolved into something much larger.
+Eshaan Pahade, along with his professor Peeyush Pahade, began organizing systematic field expeditions to biodiversity hotspots across India.
 These expeditions combined rigorous scientific methodology with educational outreach, creating a unique learning environment that bridged academic research and practical application.

 The positive response from students, researchers, and even amateur naturalists was overwhelming.
 Word spread about these transformative experiences, and soon, requests were pouring in from educational institutions, conservation organizations, and individual researchers seeking similar opportunities.

-Recognizing the growing demand for specialized invertebrate education and research, the founders formally established the Entomon Institute in 2012.
-The institute's mission was clear: to create a comprehensive platform that would advance invertebrate zoology through innovative research, immersive education, and meaningful conservation efforts.
+Recognizing the growing demand for specialized invertebrate education, fieldwork, and biodiversity services, Eshaan Pahade formally established the Entomon Institute in 2023.
+The institute's mission was clear: to create a comprehensive platform that would advance invertebrate zoology through innovative research, immersive education, biodiversity surveys, and meaningful conservation efforts.

-Over the years, we have evolved from a small group of passionate researchers to a recognized institution that has trained over 500 students, conducted more than 50 research projects, and contributed significantly to invertebrate conservation efforts across multiple ecosystems.
-Our unique approach combining forensic science applications with traditional entomology has opened new avenues for research and practical applications.
+We have evolved from a small group of passionate researchers into a recognized institution that has trained over 500 students, conducted more than 50 research projects, and contributed significantly to invertebrate conservation efforts.
+Our unique approach, combining forensic science applications with traditional entomology, continues to open new avenues for research and practical implementation.

-Today, the Entomon Institute stands as a testament to the power of passionate, dedicated research and education.
-We continue to push boundaries, exploring new frontiers in invertebrate science while maintaining our core commitment to hands-on, experiential learning.
-Our story is far from over – it's a continuing journey of discovery, education, and conservation that grows stronger with each new researcher who joins our mission.
+The Entomon Institute stands as a testament to the power of passionate, dedicated research and education.
+We continue to push boundaries, exploring new frontiers in invertebrate science while maintaining our core commitment to hands-on, experiential learning and field-based biodiversity services.
+Our story is far from over – it's a continuing journey of discovery, education, and conservation that grows stronger with each new researcher, student, and collaborator who joins our mission.

 Our dedicated team of experts is passionate about advancing entomological research and education